20 Primary Maths Strategies Proven To Improve Progress And Understanding At KS2

 With a whole school approach the child’s learning journey in primary maths can progress logically from early numeracy through to the more sophisticated calculations and reasoning they make as they are ready to transition from Year 6 to Year 7.

 These are the primary maths strategies we use to ensure progression through every tuition lesson we deliver.

 Nothing captures a pupil’s imagination more than their own interests!
 While learning your pupils’ hobbies and favourite pastimes can be time-consuming, it should happen naturally over the course of the year.
 You can then use this knowledge to personalise classroom explanations.

 Our 1-to-1 Maths specialist tutors prepare for each lesson by thinking about how they can effectively engage pupils and relate content to their interests and use images related to these to personalise the session.
 It’s simple, but it’s also a great way to turn a new concept from ‘mundane’ to ‘memorable.’

 Before your intervention, look at previous session data or pupil profiles.
-Are there any areas you should be aware of, such as EAL, dyscalculia, ‘struggles with times tables’, etc?
+Are there any areas you should be aware of, such as EAL, dyscalculia, etc?

 Like our tutors, we advise you tally this against the intervention resources and make notes against any potential areas of difficulty, or likely misconceptions.
 Remember, forewarned is forearmed and avoiding speed bumps when time is limited is crucial to maximising learning.